 LED Lighting Benefits

-LED lighting decisions have gotten complicated with all the color temperatures, wattage equivalents, and smart features flying around.
-As someone who has converted entire homes to LED and tracked the savings, I learned everything there is to know about why this switch makes sense.
+LED lighting decisions have changed quite a bit thanks to the color temperatures, wattage equivalents, and smart features flying around.
+As someone who has converted entire homes to LED and tracked the savings, I sat down and learned why this switch makes sense.
 Today, I will share it all with you.

 The Real Numbers

-Probably should have led with this section, honestly—LEDs use 75% less energy than incandescent and last 25 times longer:
+Probably should have led on this subject, in fairness—LEDs use 75% less energy than incandescent and last 25 times longer:

 A typical home with 40 light bulbs saves $200-300 annually after switching to LEDs.
 The bulbs pay for themselves within a year, then deliver free savings for the next decade or more.